What Is an Employer of Record?

 When to Use an Employer of Record

 If a business is expanding into new markets or jurisdictions, they’re often faced with unfamiliar legal and administrative landscapes.
 By partnering with an EoR, they can navigate local employment laws, taxation requirements, and regulatory obligations with confidence, reducing compliance risks and ensuring smooth market entry.
 During periods of rapid growth or fluctuating workforce needs, Employers of Record offer scalability and flexibility.
-Businesses can quickly onboard new employees or adjust staffing levels without the administrative burden of hiring and managing additional HR staff.
+Businesses can quickly onboard new employees or adjust staffing levels.

 Advantages of Using an EoR